Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-We now leave the general set-up and present a few useful examples which should clarify the machinery explained so far.
-The first example we will study of the operator formalism is a pair of spin $\frac{1}{2}$ holomorphic spinors
+\paragraph{A pair of spin-$\mathbf{1\over 2}$ fermions.} We now leave our general discussion in order to discuss a few useful examples to clarify the general formalism presented so far.
+We study in the first place the operator formalism for a pair of spin-$\frac{1}{2}$ fields.
+They admit the expansion